Sativa Cannabis Strains

 Common effects associated with sativa cannabis strains include feeling happy, uplifting, euphoric, and energetic.
 Sativas are often thought of as “daytime” strains, used for feeling productive, creative, and focused, and for getting chores done.

 There are many sativa strains to try, and you’ve likely heard of some of the most popular.
 Most dispensaries should stock at least some of these sativa weed strains as they’re generally a crowd-favorite.

 - Sour Diesel

 - Strawberry Cough

 - Amnesia Haze

 - Super Silver Haze

-Not all indica strains will put you “in da couch,” but nevertheless, many consumers associate indicas with full-body effects, for example, heavy limbs or a tingly face.
+Not all indica strains will put you “in da couch,” but nevertheless, many consumers associate indica cannabis strains with full-body effects, for example, heavy limbs or a tingly face.
 They also report indicas as being helpful in aiding relaxation and curbing insomnia.

 Common effects associated with indica strains include feeling relaxed, euphoric, happy, and sleepy.
 Indicas are commonly known as “nighttime” strains, used for relaxing and unwinding at the end of the night.

 There are many indica strains to try, many of which you may be familiar.
 Check your local dispensary for these popular indica weed strains.